TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Introduction.rst

    are called `Object Accessors`.

 Conditions:
-    The conditions are supplied here by the if / then / else ViewHelpers.
+    The conditions are supplied here by the if / then / else view helpers.

 .. index:: Fluid; Directory structure